-Because of the psychological component of withdrawal, medications may be used in a medical detox program to help manage emotional and behavioral issues that may arise during Adderall withdrawal.
+Because of the psychological component of withdrawal, medications may be used in a medical detox program to help manage emotional and behavioral issues that may arise.
 Doctors often prescribe antidepressants to help manage feelings of depression or reduce thoughts of self-harm or suicide associated with withdrawal.

 In addition, because anxiety is often an issue, anti-anxiety drugs or other mood-stabilizing agents may be prescribed to help reduce feelings of stress, anxiety, mood swings, panic attacks or nervousness that may arise during detox.

-Because sleep is often an issue during withdrawal, medication may also be prescribed to assist with sleep during Adderall withdrawal and detox.
+Because sleep is often an issue during withdrawal, medication may also be prescribed to assist with sleep during withdrawal and detox.